Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 • operators: In this case, there's just one: the json_parser.
 Its job is to take each log line, interpret it as JSON, and then promote selected fields into the log record's core metadata.

-• timestamp and severity: Within the json_parser, we're pulling the time and level fields out of the JSON and promote them to the top-level Timestamp and Severity fields of each log record.
+• timestamp and severity: Within the json_parser, we're pulling the time and level fields out of the JSON and promoting them to the OpenTelemetry's top-level Timestamp and Severity* fields for each log record.

 With the debug exporter, you'll see the parsed and structured output.
-Instead of just raw JSON, each field is now properly represented inside the log record:
+Instead of just raw JSON, each field is now properly represented inside each log record:

 text